-Viking Hall, located on the Main Campus, is a secure facility and is only accessible to current residents.
-All exterior doors are key controlled and should remained locked at all times.
+Jones Hall and Viking Hall, located on the Main Campus, are secure facilities and are only accessible to current residents.
+All exterior doors are key controlled and should remain locked at all times.
 Residents found bypassing any locking device may be subject to disciplinary action as outlined in the Residence Hall Handbook.
 Visitors are allowed in the residence hall during normal visitation hours which is from 12pm until midnight during the week and from 12pm until 2am during the weekend.
 Any overnight visitors must be approved by the Resident Hall Supervisor.